 AMD affects the central part of the retina, known as the macula, that allows the eye to discriminate fine details in the center of the visual field.
 AMD is the leading cause of visual impairment and reading problems in people over the age of 60.

 There are two different types of AMD.

 - Wet AMD is a result of abnormal blood vessels behind the retina leaking blood and other fluid.
 The scarring of the vessels can lead to damage in the retina.
-Often, the early symptom of wet AMD is that straight lines or edges appear curved or wavy.
+One typical early symptom of wet AMD is that straight lines or edges appear curved or wavy.

-- Dry AMD occurs as a result of the macula deteriorating due to age and blurring central vision.
+- Dry AMD occurs from the macula deteriorating due to age and blurring central vision.
 This accounts for 70 to 90 percent of AMD cases.
 Central vision is generally lost in the affected eye.